Skip to content

 CREATE TABLE tb_shipping (

-pk_shipping SERIAL PRIMARY KEY,
+pk_shipping BIGINT GENERATED ALWAYS AS IDENTITY PRIMARY KEY,

 id UUID DEFAULT gen_random_uuid() NOT NULL UNIQUE,

-fk_order INTEGER NOT NULL UNIQUE REFERENCES tb_order(pk_order),
+fk_order BIGINT NOT NULL UNIQUE REFERENCES tb_order(pk_order),

 address TEXT NOT NULL,